logicalclocks/machine-learning-api/docs/integrations/python.md

     api_key_value='apikey',             # The API key to authenticate with Hopsworks hostname_verification=True          # Disable for self-signed certificates )
-mr = conn.get_model_registry()           # Get the project's default model registry
+mr = conn.get_model_registry()          # Get the project's default model registry ms = conn.get_model_serving()           # Uses the previous model registry
 ```

 !!! info "Ports"

-    If you are unable to connect, please ensure that your Model Registry can receive incoming traffic from your Python environment on port 443.
+    If you are unable to connect, please ensure that your Model Management can receive incoming traffic from your Python environment on port 443.

 ## Next Steps

-For more information about how to connect, see the [Connection](../generated/project.md) guide.
+For more information about how to connect, see the [Connection](../generated/model-registry/project.md) guide.